d-holguin/Simple-line-splitter-gui/README.md

 # Simple Line Splitter GUI
-Split a file into multiple based on amount of lines.
-For example turn a 10k line file into 10 files by splitting it every 1000 lines.(keeps orginal file)
-Made with Java and Swing.
+## Simple Program to split a file by lines.
+For example turn a 10k line file into 10 files by splitting it every 1000 lines.(keeps orginal file) Made with Java and Swing..

 Easy to use cross platform gui.
+Just make sure the devices have Java11 or higher.
+### Works on windows with jdk 11, havn't confirmed with other platfroms.

 Flat light look and feel theme of the gui was used from https://github.com/JFormDesigner/FlatLaf by DevCharly